nl4opt/nl4opt.github.io/index.md

 # News

 ## 2022-08-22
 1. For subtask-1 baseline, default argument for `max_length` for input has been updated from `100` to `200`.
-The updated value is used to achieve the reported performance (you should also update this value for you own model).
+You should also update this value for you own model.
 Please pull our latest version from [our repo](https://github.com/nl4opt/nl4opt-subtask1-baseline) if you plan on running the baseline code.
 2. TBA: similar changes will announced for the baseline model for subtask-2

 ## 2022-08-18